utamons/mcp_tracker/README.md

 # mcp_tracker
-Simple JIRA like MCP server for solo projects
+Simple Jira like MCP server for solo projects